20th Century Turning Points

 Key Points

-- Ghana (1957): first sub-Saharan African independence under Nkrumah.
+- Ghana (March 6, 1957): first sub-Saharan African independence under Kwame Nkrumah — model and inspiration for further decolonization.

 Aftermath